 Apps and websites tend to be graphics-heavy.
 They are also often interactive.
 Both of these traits are beneficial for learning.
 The small amount of information on the screen of an App can also be less intimidating than pages of solid prose.

 Listen to my podcast!
+Here’s 4 episodes about health literacy and digital health tools.
 Each episode is only about 10 minutes.
 That’s just enough time to get a good discussion going.

 With your written materials